WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 4 July 2025
 Debugged and tested my implementation from previous day.
 I also started adding scrolling support, will flesh it out next week.
 Also opened my first pull request !!!  (it's in rough shape but I can fix most of the reported issues :D )

+## 7 July 2025
+Debugged the driver, moved configs inside the crates I'm working on still could not find the issue where scrolling doesn't work, will check tomorrow.